Amazing film character bronze statues in Leicester Square London with free audio tour!

-This is one of the best things to do in Leicester square and its free!
+This is one of the best things to do in Leicester Square and its free!
 So why not take the kids up to London and discover some of the free things to do that are great fun in London

 Have a selfie with a film star in Leicester Square!